inaz2/SimpleHTTPProxy/README.md

 Some examples are included:

-- SaveImagesProxy: store all 'image/*' files on the current directory (by keeping their url hierarchy)
+- SaveImagesProxy: store all 'image/*' files on 'SaveImagesProxy/' directory (by keeping their url hierarchy)
 - ChangeUAProxy: replace 'User-Agent' header of the client requests
 - HideRefererProxy: replace 'Referer' header of the client requests
 - RemoveIframeProxy: remove all &lt;iframe&gt; elements from 'text/html' contents